Colum McCann: Recognition, awards, and honours

-In 2010, Let the Great World Spin was named Amazon.com's "Book of the Year."
+In 2010, Let the Great World Spin was named Amazon.com's "Book of the Year".
 Additionally, in 2010, McCann received a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
-He received a literary award from the American Academy of Arts and Letters in 2011.
+He received a literary award from the American Academy of Arts and Letters in 2011 and became a full member in 2014.
 15 June 2011 brought the announcement that Let the Great World Spin had won the 2011 International Dublin Literary Award, one of the more lucrative literary awards in the world.
 Afterwards, McCann lauded fellow nominees William Trevor and Yiyun Li, suggesting that either would have been worthy winners instead.

 In 2012, the Dublin Institute of Technology gave McCann an honorary degree.
 In 2013, he received an honorary degree from Queen's University, Belfast.
 Transatlantic was long-listed for the 2013 Man Booker Prize.
 In 2016, he was named a finalist for The Story Prize for Thirteen Ways of Looking.

 On 27 July 2020 he was again long-listed for the Man Booker Prize, this time for Apeirogon.